 Are you interested in starting your own business?
 Come learn about the skills, attitudes and knowledge necessary to become a successful entrepreneur.
 In this course you will learn about starting and operating your own business and the management skills necessary for success.
-This is one class you don't want to miss out on!
+Students will take an active roll in managing our student enterprises "Hoof Prints" and "The Sippin' Stang".